kallaballa/MidiPatch/README.md

 At the moment only linux is supported but it shouldn't be hard to port it to other platforms.

-Dependencies:
+Dependencies: -lasound -ltonic -llua -ldl -lboost_program_options -llilv-0

+- libdl
 - libasound (ALSA)
-- libpulse (PulseAudio)
-- libpulse-simple (Pulse-simple)
 - libboost_program_options
+- liblilv-0

 After you installed the dependencies all you have to do is type